JunzeLeo/EPFL_COM-480_DataVisualization_CourseProject/README.md

 ### 2.1 Dataset

-[**Earth Surface Temperature**:](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) This dataset contains the average temperature of major cities since 1849.
+[**Earth Surface Temperature**:](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) This dataset contains the average temperature of major cities since 1849 in CSV format.
 Some of the temperature data before the 1940s is missing due to the lack of weather stations and we could focus on the temperature variation in recent years.

-[**Impact of Countries on Global Warming**:](https://www.kaggle.com/catamount11/who-is-resposible-for-global-warming) This dataset contains the amount of $CO_2$ emissions of each country from 1960 to 2018 (2014 actually) and some metadata of each country (e.g. location, income, etc.).
-The data is well-prepared.
+[**Impact of Countries on Global Warming**:](https://www.kaggle.com/catamount11/who-is-resposible-for-global-warming) This dataset contains the amount of CO2 emissions of each country from 1960 to 2018 (2014 actually) and some metadata of each country (e.g. location, income, etc.).
+The data is well-prepared in CSV format.

-[**Global Food & Agriculture Statistics**:](https://www.kaggle.com/unitednations/global-food-agriculture-statistics) This dataset contains agriculture data (e.g. crops, fertilizer, forest, land, etc.) for 200 countries and more than 200 primary products.
+[**Global Food & Agriculture Statistics**:](https://www.kaggle.com/unitednations/global-food-agriculture-statistics) This dataset contains agriculture data (e.g. crops, fertilizer, forest, land, etc.) for 200 countries and more than 200 primary products in CSV format.
 Although this dataset provides very rich information, it results in a bit higher workload for data preprocessing.
 We will first decide what we could like to visualize and extract that information.

 [**Urbanization**:](https://ourworldindata.org/urbanization) This dataset contains urbanization related factors of each country, for example, the share of populations living in urban areas, GDP per capita and employment rate in agriculture.
-The data is well-prepared but these factors have different time range.
+The data is well-prepared in CSV format but these factors have different time range.

-[**Deforestation**:](http://www.fao.org/faostat/en/?#data/GF) This dataset is in CSV format and contains data from the Food and Agriculture Organization of the United Nations about the area of forest land per country and net $CO_2$ emission/removal from Forest Land.
+[**Deforestation**:](http://www.fao.org/faostat/en/?#data/GF) This dataset is in CSV format and contains data from the Food and Agriculture Organization of the United Nations about the area of forest land per country and net CO2 emission/removal from Forest Land.
 It is clean and we only need to remove some unrelated columns for use.

 [**Threatened species:**](https://stats.oecd.org/viewhtml.aspx?datasetcode=WILD_LIFE&lang=en) This dataset is in CSV format and contains information about the number of species in danger with respect to the  country and their degree of danger.
 It does not have information for every country (only 40), but having the important ones, like Australia, should be enough for us.
 The dataset is clean and we will need to extract useful columns.